mozilla/telemetry-airflow/README.md

 ### CircleCI

 - Commits to forked repo PRs will trigger CircleCI builds that build the docker container and test python dag compilation.
 This should pass prior to merging.
-- Every commit to master or tag will trigger a CircleCI build that will build and push the container to dockerhub
+- Every commit to main or tag will trigger a CircleCI build that will build and push the container to dockerhub